deviljin112/Vagrant-Lab-Task/README.md

 ### SSH

 If we return once again to our root folder, we can now safely use `vagrant ssh` to connect to our machine.
 Once connected we can use it ready with `nginx` as we have predefined it to be automatically installed when we initalise our machine.

+## App.js

+To run the app we need to install `npm`.
+To do that connect to the machine with `vagrant ssh` and run `sudo apt-get install npm`.
+Then we navigate to the app folder with `cd /app` and in this folder we run `npm start` which will run our app and we can return to our computer, and navigate to `http://development.local:3000/` which will open up our app.